Staining a Previously Stained Deck: What to Know

-Several factors, such as climate, exposure, application, quality of materials, and usage, can impact the longevity of your exterior stain, which can last from five to 15 years!
-A deck is a significant investment, and regular maintenance can help keep it looking good and safe to use for years to come.
+Several factors, such as climate, exposure, application, quality of materials, and usage, can impact the longevity of your exterior stain job by five to 15 years.
+That’s why it’s important to keep up with the maintenance of your deck.
+A deck is a significant investment, and routine care can help increase your satisfaction with the finished product for years to come.

-How to Stain Over Stain On Your Deck
+How to Stain a Deck

 Power Washing Your Deck